-What Makes an 'Autistic Burnout' Different From a Regular Burnout?
+What Makes an ‘Autistic Burnout’ Different From a Regular Burnout?

 Turns out, what I was experiencing was autistic burnout.
 But because my autism was still undiagnosed, it never occurred to me — or even to the professionals treating me — that what I was experiencing wasn’t, in fact, a classic case of burnout that has almost become an unfortunate rite of passage for young professionals in the post-pandemic world.

 Much like the more regular forms of burnout — common among individuals in high-stress jobs or toxic work environments, and even among those in various caregiving roles — that result from chronic stress and consistent overexertion, autistic burnouts, too, can follow periods of intense stress or prolonged exposure to challenging environments.
-But the stressors and challenging environments that trigger autistic burnouts can include sensory overload, social demands, and changes in routine.
+But the stressors and challenging environments that trigger autistic burnouts often include sensory overload, social demands, and changes in routine, too.

-Navigating a world designed for the neurotypical population entails performing a multitude of tasks using skills that the neurotypical population takes for granted.
-Doing so without any accommodations for their invisible disability can be stress-inducing.
+Navigating a world designed for the neurotypical population entails performing a multitude of tasks that require skills, which the aforementioned neurotypical population takes for granted.
+For autistic people, however, doing those things without any accommodations for their invisible disability, can be stress-inducing.
 And autistic individuals are already more vulnerable to stress, compared to the general population.
-To add to that, autistic masking — or, the conscious or unconscious suppression of natural responses by people on the autism spectrum aimed at putting on their “best normal” that is, fitting in, in order to avoid being coddled, babied, ostracized, hated on, harassed, or bullied for being different — can induce autistic burnouts, in the long run.
+To add to that, autistic masking — or, the conscious or unconscious suppression of natural responses by people on the autism spectrum aimed at putting on their “best normal” that is, fitting in, in order to avoid being coddled, babied, ostracized, hated on, harassed, or bullied for being different — can also induce autistic burnouts, in the long run.

 Related on The Swaddle: